MME83/nestjs-app-fm/README.md

 $ npm run test:cov | $ docker-compose:test-cov
 ```

+## API Extensions

+- app available on the next [local link](http://localhost:3000/api/)
-after tests, coverage available at the [link](http://127.0.0.1:5500/coverage/lcov-report/index.html) or in terminal
+- after tests, coverage available at the [link](http://127.0.0.1:5500/coverage/lcov-report/index.html) or in terminal
+- check web-hook (when sending request POST transaction to API) on the [next link](https://webhook.site/#!/8b0713df-5030-4a5c-a089-12839b77d3e0)
+- use [Postman](https://www.postman.com/) for testing CRUD operations or by local Swagger API-doc, see below the API Documentation

 ## API Documentation